 hard as we try, it's virtually impossible to address every question

-submissions that didn't get answered and post responses on INCH?
+didn't get answered and post responses on INCH?

 that we didn't quite get to during 'The Show.'
 We see it as a

 win-win: your question gets answered, and we get talk more hockey.

 you'll find what we had left in the mailbag after we wrapped our